blay/blay.se/edgeryders.markdown

 can also be seen in practices that is not necessarily framed as a political participation but is still about shaping the collective world we live in.
-Stories from the introductory life stories from the mission ’’Share my ride’’ (Edgeryders, n.d.) fits here, as well as mission reports form ’’Making a Living’’ (Edgeryders, n.d.) about jobs and social innovation, ’’Caring for the Commons’’ (Edgeryders, n.d.) about protecting and enhancing common resources and ’’Resilience’’ (Edgeryders, n.d.) about how society manages food and other vital resources.
+Stories from the introductory life stories from the mission ’’Share my ride’’ [@shareryde] fits here, as well as mission reports form ’’Making a Living’’ [@makingliving] about jobs and social innovation, ’’Caring for the Commons’’ [@caringcommons] about protecting and enhancing common resources and ’’Resilience’’ [@resilience] about how society manages food and other vital resources.

 Forms of participation
 ----------------------